Agency Action Plan to Address Substance Use

 Substance use is a complex problem with devastating and lasting effects across the lifespan.
 It strains our families, it ravages our communities, and threatens the well-being of our entire state.
 While opioids are still cause for concern, trends on the use of methamphetamines, marijuana, other illicit drugs, and alcohol cannot be ignored.

 As the state agency entrusted with improving the health, safety, and well-being of Texas, DSHS is committed to addressing substance use.

-The plan describes the actions that DSHS will take to meet these goals and how progress will be measured in three key public health focus areas.
+The plan describes actions in three key public health focus areas.